-qpCliqueNumber
+g either a graphNEL object or an adjacency matrix of the given undirected graph.

+exact.calculation

+logical; if TRUE then the exact clique number is calculated; if FALSE then a lower bound is given instead.

+return.vertices

-return.vertices logical; if TRUE a set of vertices forming a maximal clique of maximum size is returned; if FALSE only the maximum clique size is returned. approx.iter number of iterations to be employed in the calculation of the lower bound (i.e., only applies when exact.calculation=FALSE. verbose show progress on calculations.
-R.code.only logical; if FALSE then the faster C implementation is used (default); if TRUE then only R code is executed.
+logical; if TRUE a set of vertices forming a maximal clique of maximum size is returned; if FALSE only the maximum clique size is returned.

+approx.iter number of iterations to be employed in the calculation of the lower bound (i.e., only applies when exact.calculation=FALSE.

+R.code.only logical; if FALSE then the faster C implementation is used (default); if TRUE qpCliqueNumber 23